Elisa-Colette Chéradame is a french film director and artist based in Los Angeles.

 Her work emphasizes the mechanics of the human mind, its perception and the constant movements between intellect and visceral.
 It analyses the logic of images as well as experiment with what interferes and affects the brain and its influence on behaviors and personal construction.

-After obtaining a Bachelor of Arts, with highest honors, from France, she moves to Baltimore, United-States, to be part of the filmmaking department of MICA/JHU, Maryland Institute College of Art and Johns Hopkins University.
+After obtaining a Bachelor of Arts, with highest honors from École Supérieur d'Arts et Médias Caen/Cherbourg, while following an undergraduate program of Cinema at Caen University, she moves to Baltimore, United-States, to be part of the filmmaking department of MICA/JHU, Maryland Institute College of Art and Johns Hopkins University.

 The following year, she graduates with a Master of Fine Arts, with highest honors, and moves to Prague, Czech Republic to enter the directing program at FAMU, Film Academy of Performing Arts, from which she graduates in 2018.